-1 Goal Name Increased Decent and Affordable Housing Goal For FY 2018-2019, the City anticipates providing for the following housing programs and services: Description Housing Rehabilitation Loans and Housing Accessibility Assistance Grants (CDBG) - 5 units Grid Alternatives (CDBG) - 10 units Multi-Family Housing (CDBG & HOME) - 21 Soledad Street - 90 units 2 Goal Name Enhanced Neighborhood Conditions Goal For FY 2018-2019, the City will continue to provide a variety of services utilizing CDBG funds, emphasizing on youth programs and Description activities, senior services, and services for the disabled.
-3 Goal Name Enhanced Homeless Facilities and Services Goal Description For FY 2018-2019, the City proposes to pursue a range of homeless services and activities.
+1 Goal Name Increased Decent and Affordable Housing Goal For FY 2019-2020, the City anticipates providing for the following housing programs and services: Description Housing Rehabilitation Loans and Housing Accessibility Assistance Grants (CDBG) - 5 units ■ Grid Alternatives (CDBG) - 10 units Multi-Family Housing (CDBG & HOME) - Mid-Peninsula Moon Gate Plaza (21 Soledad Street) - 90 units 2 Goal Name Enhanced Neighborhood Conditions Goal For FY 2019-2020, the City will continue to provide a variety of services utilized senior services, and services for the disabled.
+For FY 2019-2020, the City will continue to provide a variety of services utilizing CDBG funds, emphasizing on youth programs and activities, senior services, and services for the disabled.
+3 Goal Name Enhanced Homeless Facilities and Services Enhanced Homeless Facilities and Services For FY 2019-2020, the City proposes to pursue a range of homeless services and activities.
 The City's homeless program will include the following components: outreach, emergency shelter, homeless prevention, rapid rehousing, and Homeless Management Information System.
 4 Goal Name Planning and Program Administration Goal Description City staff will administer the CDBG, HOME, and ESG programs in compliance with HUD regulations.